How to Be a Digital Nomad and Thrive

-There’s been a lot of hype around digital nomadism for some time.
+There’s been a lot of hype around how to be a digital nomad for some time.
 In our previous post, we cast doubt on its status as a dream lifestyle.
 Nicole, our customer success gal, hit the road to report on what it feels like to be working on the move.
 Check out her story if you missed it the first time around.

-In this post, we’ll consider how to live the lifestyle and thrive.
+In this post, we’ll consider how to be a digital nomad – how to live the lifestyle and thrive.

 However enticing the vision of being able to travel year-round may be, it doesn’t necessarily seem to suit everyone.
-There are a few things you need to consider before you set your mind to living the dream.
+There are a few things you need to consider before you set your mind to living the dream as a digital nomad.

 Who the heck are digital nomads?